LoginRadius/docs/content/guide/phone-login/index.md

 ### Step 3: Check Auth Page (IDX)

 To verify that the Phone Login method has been enabled, open your **Auth Page (IDX)** `https://<your-app-name>.hub.loginradius.com/auth.aspx`.
+The IDX page can also be opened using the `lr demo` command in CLI.
 You should see the following login field available:

 ![alt_text](../../assets/blog-common/idx-phone-login.png "image_tooltip")